Need for Speed: Underground 2: Plot

+Six months later, the player boards a plane to the fictional city of Bayview with a good luck note from Samantha, referring to her friend Rachel Teller, as well as being given a car key bearing the name 'Rachel'.
+The player arrives in Bayview and is contacted by Rachel, who has left them her Nissan 350Z at the airport car lot, asking to meet at a car dealership; the player can ignore these instructions and race in three events and outruns before Rachel calls demanding her car back, after which no more races will spawn.
+At the dealership, he buys his first car using the money provided by their insurance company over the totaled Nissan Skyline, and begins to race again.

+Rachel becomes the key contact within Bayview.
+She explains the layout of Bayview street racing scene, introducing the sponsorship mechanics, the Underground Racing League (URL) and actively aids the player afterwards by giving them tips on driving, secret shops, important events and sometimes hidden events.
+The player soon gains fame and obtains sponsorship deals from winning races - this draws the attention of Caleb Reece and his racing crew The Wraiths.

-Rachel reveals to the player that Caleb is attempting to take control of the racing scene in Bayview by manipulating the sponsorship deals in his favor, threatening the player's livelihood, and Rachel's liaison with the sponsors.
+Rachel reveals to the player that Caleb is attempting to take control of the racing scene in Bayview by manipulating sponsorship deals in his favor, threatening the player's livelihood and Rachel's liaison with the sponsors.
 Caleb attempts to have the player lose an Underground Racing League tournament by placing Nikki Morris, a Wraith member, in the same tournament as the player.
-This ultimately fails, and Nikki leaves the Wraiths after Caleb berates her for losing; she then joins Rachel and the player's side.
+This backfires, and Nikki leaves the Wraiths after Caleb berates her for losing; she then joins Rachel and the player's side.
 Nikki warns them of the consequences of Caleb's plan if he takes over the city's street racing scene.
+Caleb is revealed to be the driver of the Hummer that wrecked the player's car in Olympic City.

-Desperate to stop the player, Caleb eventually puts all of the remaining Wraiths members in an Underground Racing League tournament against the player, which fails and after losing another sponsor, Caleb challenges the player to a showdown.
-The player wins the race and celebrates with Rachel and Nikki while Caleb is left insolvent and defeated.

-That event solidifies the player's status as the best Underground racer in Bayview.
+Desperate to stop the player, who has accrued too much reputation and hype, Caleb eventually pits all remaining Wraiths members in a URL tournament against them, which fails.
+Having lost another sponsor, Caleb challenges the player to a showdown.
+The player defeats Caleb, now left penniless, and celebrates with Rachel and Nikki, solidifying their status as the best Underground racer in Bayview.

 Gameplay

-Underground 2 is the first game in the series to feature an open world, where players can drive freely around and explore the city, unlocking areas by winning races.
+Underground 2 is the first game in the series to feature an open world called Bayview, which itself is based on the U.S. cities of San Francisco, and Los Angeles.
+The players can drive freely around and explore the city, unlocking areas by winning races.
 Racing modes are roughly similar to Underground; one racing mode was dropped, this being the Knockout competitions.
 A Lap Knockout option is available when racing Circuit in non-career races.